OmniBrew/sw5e-data/text/en/manual/actions-in-combat.md

 is reduced to <me-distance length="10" />, for instance, you can move up to <me-distance length="20" /> this turn if you dash.

 ### Disengage <v-chip color="warning" text-color="black" small>change</v-chip>
 If you take the Disengage action, your movement doesn't provoke opportunity attacks for the rest of the turn.
-In  Mass Effect 5e, the Disengage action can also kick off your shield regeneration, detailed later.
+In  Star Wars 5e, the Disengage action can also kick off your shield regeneration, detailed later.

 ### Dodge <v-chip color="warning" text-color="black" small>change</v-chip>